mindee/doctr/README.md

 pip install "python-doctr[tf]"
 # for PyTorch
 pip install "python-doctr[torch]"
+# optional dependencies for visualization, html, and contrib modules can be installed as follows:
+pip install "python-doctr[torch,viz,html,contib]"
 ```

 For MacBooks with M1 chip, you will need some additional packages or specific versions: